Chemistry of Global Warming: A Comprehensive Guide

 Emission Measurements

 These experiments quantify GHG emissions from sources such as vehicles, industries, and agriculture.
-They involve collecting and analyzing samples from emission sources.
+They involve collecting and analyzing samples from emission sources using techniques like GC and MS.

 Atmospheric Sampling

-Atmospheric sampling involves collecting air samples to determine GHG concentrations.
-Samples can be analyzed using techniques like gas chromatography and mass spectrometry.
+Atmospheric sampling involves collecting air samples to determine GHG concentrations at various locations and altitudes.
+Samples are then analyzed using techniques like gas chromatography and mass spectrometry.

 Experiments focus on developing and testing methods to capture and store CO2 from the atmosphere or industrial processes.
-They involve studying chemical reactions and sorbent materials.
+This involves studying chemical reactions, sorbent materials, and the feasibility of long-term storage.

 Data Analysis